fluent-plugins-nursery/fluent-plugin-bigquery/README.md

   field_integer time
 </match>
 ```
 where /path/to/httpd.schema is a path to the JSON-encoded schema file which you used for creating the table on BigQuery.
+By using external schema file you are able to write full schema that does support NULLABLE/REQUIRED/REPEATED, this feature is really useful and adds full flexbility.

 The third method is to set `fetch_schema` to `true` to enable fetch a schema using BigQuery API.
 In this case, your fluent.conf looks like: